songyahui/infer_TempFix/README.md

 program synthesis using deductions.

-CVE-2019-18217:
-infer/bin/infer run -- clang -c /Users/yahuis/Desktop/git/proftpd/src/main.c

-CVE-2019-15232:
-infer/bin/infer run -- clang -c /Users/yahuis/Desktop/git/live555/liveMedia/GenericMediaServer.cpp

-CVE-2016-6305:
-infer/bin/infer run -- clang -c /Users/yahuis/Desktop/git/openssl/ssl/record/rec_layer_s3.c

-CVE-2016-6309:
-infer/bin/infer run -- clang -c /Users/yahuis/Desktop/git/openssl/ssl/statem/statem.c
+infer/bin/infer run -- clang -c ../../git/swoole-src/src/core/*.cc

 1. is that ok to extract the code and analyses it separately
 2. most likely trace to have the repair.